LeeKyoungIl/leekyoungil.github.io/_posts/2018-12-23-Best-performance-of-regular-expression-on-String-replace-function.md

 ---

 I've been working on process of a really big String replace on the Java recently.

+It's simnply.

-That simnply, When input text on my code.
-Regular expression working at least 1000 times.
+When text input to my code.
+Regular expression works at least 1000 times.
-Namely, makes String heap memory value of that many datas.
+Namely, Strings are created in the Heap memory so much.

-Sometimes, This situation get strains on the system.
-Because the text string is a little large.
+Sometimes, This situation get strains on the system memory resource.
-And at least 1000 similar text data are generated on memory.
+Because, the text string is a little large And at least 1000 similar text data are generated on memory.